How to build an AWS configuration management database

 Increased operational efficiency

-Integrated automated AWS discovery tools enable organizations to keep a near-real-time inventory of their resources.
-This automation also reduces manual effort and decreases errors that come from outdated information.
-Overall, it leads to more efficient IT operations.
+Automated AWS discovery tools keep a near-real-time inventory of your resources.
+This cuts manual effort and reduces errors from outdated information.
+Your team spends less time reconciling data and more time acting on it.

 Better cost management